jaalto/project--shell-script-performance-and-portability/README.md

         ...
     done

     # POSIX.
-In bash, slower
+In Bash, slower
     while read -r line
     do
         ...